Pay de Queso is Mexico’s version of cheesecake. Literally translated it means “cheese pie.”

 - Blend until smooth then add to springform pan.

-- Press down all around the pan to create the crust.
+- Using a flat-bottomed drinking glass, press down all around the pan to create the crust.

 - Set this aside until ready to use.